Forbrukerradet/fipo-fripolise-calculation-module/README.md

 # Fripolisekalkulator
-Finansportalen.no's calculation module for Fripolisekalkulator. https://www.finansportalen.no/pensjon/fripolisekalkulator/
+Finansportalen.no's calculation module for Fripolisekalkulator.
+https://www.finansportalen.no/pensjon/fripolisekalkulator/

+For any questions related this code [contact Finansportalen](https://www.finansportalen.no/andre-valg/kontaktskjema).

 # Maven
 To include `fripolise-calculation-module` library to your Maven project: